Cincinnati Zoo and Botanical Gardens has around 2000 animals including, Fiona, the famous baby hippo.

 Wings of the World

-Wings of the World consists of a variety of birds, from songbirds to puffins.
+Wings of the World consists various of birds, from songbirds to puffins.
 Originally built as a reptile house in 1936, it got renovated in 1996 into a massive aviary.

 The elaborate artwork and lavishly painted aviaries complement this naturalistic exhibit with habitats such as rainforests, grassland, and wetlands.